Voyage Japon Nice music but as others also commented, the instruments could not be seen perfectly.

 Cases remain low in Japan compared to other countries.
 The quasi-emergency in all prefectures has been lifted as new cases dip and the burden on regional medical systems comes under control.

-Japan’s vaccination campaign has been successful: as of September 24, 2022, 83% of the total population has received at least one shot and 82% of the total population is now fully vaccinated.
+Japan’s vaccination campaign has been successful: as of May, 2023, 81% of the total population has received at least one shot and 80% of the total population has received their second dose.

 Note that the quarantine requirements for eligible travelers have changed.
 There is no quarantine for those who are fully vaccinated and who has received their booster shot.